oracle-livelabs/developer/rest-services-for-adb-appdevlive/rest-enable-objects/rest-enable-objects.md

 ## Conclusion

-In this lab, you published a REST API using Custom SQL to accept an input as well as published a REST API using a stored PL/SQL procedure.
+In this lab, you published a REST API using custom SQL to accept an input as well as published a REST API using a stored PL/SQL procedure.

 You may now [proceed to the next lab](#next).